My finances, my projects, my life

 To make it easier for foreign readers to relate, rather than try to compare Luxembourg school levels with other countries by name, let’s simply identify the age group each level pertains to.
 The Luxembourg school system has 3 stages.

-• The first is 1 optional year of preschool, known as précoce, that a child may be enrolled in at age 3.
+• The first is 1 optional year of preschool, known as précoce, that a child may be enrolled from 3 to 4 years old.

-• The next is 8 years of primary school, called fondamental and split into 4 phases:
+• The next is 8 years of primary school, called fondamental and split into 4 phases (cycles):

 • Finally there is secondary school, or secondaire, lasting 7 years, from age 12 to 19.
-This last level has 3 different tracks: a ‘classic’ track to prepare for university, a ‘general’ track for vocational studies, or a ‘modular’ track.
+This last level is divided into several orientation tracks: classical, general, European, international education, vocational training, etc.

 Further study is of course possible beyond this (at a university, for example), but we won’t go into that here.